 It is an important document for evaluating short-, medium- and long-term programmes of work.
-These might involve applications for grant-aid from English Heritage, Worcestershire County Council, the Heritage Lottery Fund, the CBC and other sources.
-Preparation of a conservation management plan is a prerequisite for (or advantageous towards) receiving grant aid from most of these bodies.
+These might involve applications for grant-aid from English Heritage, Worcestershire County Council, the National Lottery Heritage Fund, the CBC and other sources.
+Preparation of a CMP plan is a prerequisite for (or advantageous towards) receiving grant aid from most of these bodies.